 The first UMS opened in 1992, and for the past 25 years, these schools have been offering a new and inventive way to educate the next generations.

 What benefits can this program offer your children, if you choose to enroll them?

-UMS schedules are set up so classes are either on Tuesdays and Thursdays, or on Mondays, Wednesdays and Fridays.
+UMS schedules are set up so classes are either on Tuesdays and Thursday or on Mondays, Wednesdays and Fridays.
 The days spent in school are called “core days.”
 The other days of the week are considered “satellite days,” where students work on their class work at home under the supervision of their parents.

 Enrolling in extracurriculars as a home-school parent can be difficult.
 UMS provides all the extracurricular programs of a public school, such as choir, sports and even field trips.

 Classes reinforce work ethic